Biotin Messes with Your Thyroid TestingJune 26, 2017

 4. If you are worried about your hair, how often should you let yourself make dose changes of your thyroid or progesterone?
 Answer: probably at least 3 months before you change anything.

 5. Your thyroid is easily understood with your thyroid tests?
-T or F Oh, my goodness.
+T or F Answer: Oh, my goodness.
 You haven't read much about reverse T3 or de-iodinase yet.